cairo-book/cairo-book/src/ch14-01-contract-storage.md

 # Contract Storage

 The most common way for interacting with a contract’s storage is through storage variables.
 As stated previously, storage variables allow you to store data that will be stored in the contract's storage that is itself stored on the blockchain.
-These data are persistent and can be accessed and modified anytime once the contract is deployed.
+These data are persistent and can be accessed and potentially modified anytime once the contract is deployed.

 Storage variables in Starknet contracts are stored in a special struct called `Storage`: